theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ### 3DS Screen modes

-- Any unedited scratch project will be displayed on the top screen only.
+- Any scratch project with an unmodified resolution setting will be displayed on the top screen only.
 - If using a modded Scratch client like TurboWarp, you can go into the projects' Advanced Settings and change the resolution.
 	- Setting it to `400x480` will enable both the top and bottom screen.
-	- Setting it to `320x240` will enable only the Bottom screen.
+	- Setting it to `320x240` will enable only the bottom screen.
 	- Setting it to `400x240` will make the project perfectly fit to the top screen.
 	- NOTE: make sure to click `Store Settings In Project` on TurboWarp to properly apply the settings.